mmfausnaugh/tica/README.md

 ## Installation

-First of all, setting up a virtual environment for the TICA installation is considered best practice.
+First, setting up a virtual environment for the TICA installation is considered best practice.

 Next, you will need to clone this repository to get the calibration files, so you should install from here: